-11.3 Planning For Migrating Workloads to Oracle Cloud Infrastructure
+Planning For Migrating Workloads to Oracle Cloud Infrastructure

-PlateSpin Migrate allows you to use the PlateSpin Migrate Client to migrate Windows workloads to Oracle Cloud infrastructure.
+PlateSpin Migrate allows you to migrate workloads to Oracle Cloud infrastructure.
 For a list of supported workloads, see "Supported Workloads For Migration to Oracle Cloud Infrastructure" on page 37.

-- Migration of Windows Cluster workloads to Oracle Cloud Infrastructure is not supported. - The PlateSpin Migrate Web Interface does not support migration of workloads to Oracle Cloud Infrastructure.
+NOTE: Migration of Windows Cluster workloads to Oracle Cloud Infrastructure is not supported.